CSP - Congestion Service Provider

 A Congestion Service Provider:

-• Identifies and manages flexible capacity at customer sites or its own locations
+• identifies and manages flexible capacity at customer sites or from own assets

 Who is a CSP relevant for?